-- 1. Prospective students can apply to OFTC: - a.
-Online at www.oftc.edu (click "APPLY ONLINE" on the homepage); or - b.
-By completing a paper application (available at any OFTC campus or center or by emailing admissions@oftc.edu; or - c.
-Via the Georgia Virtual Technical Connection website at gvtc.tcsg.edu - 2.
-Submit the non-refundable \$25.00 application fee. - 3.
-Submit an official copy of student's high school transcript or high school equivalency transcript (e.g. GED®, HiSET®, CareerPlus HSE) to the Admissions Office.
-(Transcript request forms are available in the Admissions

-- Office and on the OFTC website.
+- 1. Prospective students can apply to OFTC online at www.oftc.edu (click "APPLY ONLINE" on the homepage). - 2.
+Submit the non-refundable \$25.00 application fee. - Submit an official copy of student's high school transcript or high school equivalency transcript (e.g. GED®, HiSET®, CareerPlus HSE) to the Admissions Office.
+(Transcript request forms are available on the OFTC website.
 Transcripts for many Georgia high schools can be ordered through GAFutures.org) - 4.
 Submit an official copy of postsecondary transcripts for all colleges or universities attended to the Admissions Office.
-(Transcript request forms are available and on the OFTC website.) - Veterans must submit a copy of their DD214, military transcript and VA application and/or Certificate of Eligibility. - 6.
+(Transcript request forms are available on the OFTC website.) - 5.
+Veterans must submit a copy of their DD214, military transcript and VA application and/or Certificate of Eligibility. - 6.
 OFTC must evaluate students' readiness for degree, diploma, and certificate programs.
-OFTC may accept a student's official entrance score on the following validated assessment instruments if the scores meet the required minimums: - a.
+OFTC may accept a student's official entrance score on the following validated assessment instruments if the scores meet the required minimums:

+- a.
 SAT - b.
 ACT/Pre-ACT - c.
 PSAT - d.
 TABE 9/10 scores of 461 of higher in reading and 442 or higher in math for placement into entry level workforce certificate programs - e.
 TABE 11/12 scores of 501 in reading for Levels M and D and 496 for math for Levels M and D. A score of 536 for reading if using Level A and 537 for math if using Level A - f.
 Georgia Milestones Literature & Composition or Georgia Milestones American Literature & Composition (English admission requirement only) - g.
-HOPE GPA after completion of 10th grade of 2.6 or higher - h.
-High school GPA of 2.0 for approved entry level workforce certificates - i.
-GED® Math or Reading scores must meet the minimum passing score if used for placement into any certificate, diploma, or degree program - j.
-HiSET® Math, Reading, or Language Arts scores must meet the minimum passing score if used for placement into any certificate, diploma, or degree program - k.
-Completed TCSG form documenting two years of work/career-related experience for approved entry level workforce certificates m.
+High school GPA of 2.6 for degree programs - h.
+High school GPA of 2.0 for approved diploma and technical certificate of credit programs - i.
+GED[®] Math or Reading scores must meet the minimum passing score if used for placement into any certificate, diploma, or degree program - j.
+HiSET[®] Math, Reading, or Language Arts scores must meet the minimum passing score if used for placement into any certificate, diploma, or degree program - k.
+Completed TCSG form documenting two years of work/career-related experience for approved entry level workforce certificates - I. Accuplacer/Companion - m.
 Compass/Asset